This Article Is About Government-Backed Loans Versus Conventional Mortgages

 Most people do not want too much government.

-- Government agencies does not lend on government backed loans
+- Government agencies do not lend on government-backed loans

-As long as lender follow government agency mortgage guidelines on the particular loan program, they are partially insured against the loss in the event borrower default on their loans.
+- As long as lenders follow government agency mortgage guidelines on the particular loan program, they are partially insured against the loss in the event borrowers default on their loans

 Types Of Financing For Home Buyers And Homeowners

 There are two types of traditional residential financing:

 Conventional Loans are often referred to as conforming loans.

 - This is because they need to conform to Fannie Mae and/or Freddie Mac Guidelines